Radii problems for Ma-Minda Starlikeness

 holds for $|z|=r<z_{u,0,1}$, where $T(r)$ is a strictly increasing continuous function in $(0,z_{u,0,1})$.
-Since $\lim_{r\rightarrow0}T(r)<0$, $\lim_{r\rightarrow z_{u,0,1}}T(r)>0$ and $T'(r)>0$, there exists a root $r_{\wp}(f_{u})\in(0,z_{u,0,1})$ so that $f_{u}\in \mathcal{S}^*_{\wp}$ in $|z|<r_{\wp}(f_{u})$.
+Since $\lim_{r\rightarrow0}T(r)<0$, $\lim_{r\rightarrow z_{u,0,1}}T(r)>0$ and $T'(r)>0$, there exists a root $r_{\psi}(f_{u})\in(0,z_{u,0,1})$ so that $f_{u}\in \mathcal{S}^*(\psi)$ in $|z|<r_{\psi}(f_{u})$.
 Now for the case $u\in (-1,0)$, we proceed as in the case when $u\in(0,1)$, just replacing $u$ by $u+1$ and $\phi_{0}$ by $\phi_{1}$, where

-and $z_{u,1,n}$ be the $n$-th positive root of $\phi_1$.\\ Proof for the part (ii) and (iii) follows in a similar fashion as in the Theorem~\ref{Struv-thm} by applying Lemma~\ref{disk_lem} on the following two equations, respectively together with the triangle inequality $||x|-|y||\leq|x-y|$:
+and $z_{u,1,n}$ be the $n$-th positive root of $\phi_1$.
+Proof for the part (ii) and (iii) follows in a similar fashion as in the proof of Theorem~\ref{gstruve} by applying the Assumption~\ref{Assump-diskLemma} on the following two equations, respectively using $||x|-|y||\leq|x-y|$:

 and